AppDaemon/appdaemon/docs/APPGUIDE.rst

 ASYNC Caveats
 ~~~~~~~~~~~~~

 The AppDaemon implementation of ASYNC apps utilizes the same loop as the AppDaemon core.
-This means that a badly behaved app will not just tie up an individual thread, it can potentially tie up all other apps, and the internals of AppDaemon.
-For this reaosn it is recommended that only experienced users create apps with this model.
+This means that a badly behaved app will not just tie up an individual app, it can potentially tie up all other apps, and the internals of AppDaemon.
+For this reason it is recommended that only experienced users create apps with this model.

 ASYNC Tools